Skatteetaten/aurora/docs/documentation/aurora-config.md

 | permissions/view                |          |              | No           | The groups in OpenShift that will have the view role for the given project.
 Can either be an array or a space delimited string.
 This option must be specified in either global or env file.            |
 | permissions/adminServiceAccount |          |              | No           | The service accounts in OpenShift that will have the admin role for the given project.
 Can either be an array or a space delimited string.
 This option must be specified in either global or env file. |

+At least one of the groups in permissions/admin must have a user in it.

 #### Application files

 | path                | required | default        | substitution | description                                                                                                                                                                                                                                       |